 Much to everyone’s great relief the departure of Professor Malcolm and his small group of like-minded supporters meant that the UK Advanced Science Institute’s staff could now concentrate on their work in a far more relaxed atmosphere, free from the ridiculous bureaucratic protocols, deliberately created by Malcolm to place endless numbers of impossibly complicated health and safety checks in the path of anyone using the Teleportation Gate.

 Now that the Institute was finally free to pursue its true purpose, as far as he was concerned it mattered little what your job was.
-Literally anyone, from the various academics and lab technicians, researchers and post grad students, to Andrew, the Canadian born history undergraduate who delivered the mail each day within the Institute as well as the cleaners and the canteen staff responsible for their meals were free to make a suggestion.
+Literally anyone, from the various academics and lab technicians, researchers and post-grad students, to Andrew, the Canadian-born history undergraduate who delivered the mail each day within the Institute as well as the cleaners and the canteen staff responsible for their meals was free to make a suggestion.